spinnaker/spinnaker.github.io/community/captains-log/index.md

 sidebar:
   nav: community
 ---
-_Welcome to the first report on the state of Spinnaker.
-This Captain's Log contains regularly updated project contribution and code repository metrics, to visualize the story of the Spinnaker's growth across its ecosystem._
+_Welcome to the Captain's Log!
+This report on the state of Spinnaker  contains regularly updated project contribution and code repository metrics, to visualize the story of the Spinnaker's growth across its ecosystem._

 [Success stories](/success-stories/) from around the web tell of enterprises moving from brittle deployments to continuous delivery with Spinnaker:
 * [Airbnb uses Spinnaker](https://techbeacon.com/app-dev-testing/how-airbnb-scaled-its-migration-continuous-delivery-spinnaker) to migrate from monolith to service-oriented architecture.